AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 Do you know how your Adwords-acquired customer segments grow their LTV compared to those customers acquired from organic search?
 Have you ever thought of performing a cohort analysis on different customer segments side-by-side in the same report?
 If so, a **qualitative cohort analysis** will help you answer those questions.

-In this article, we’ll dive into what a qualitative cohort even is, why you might be interested in building this analysis, and how you can create it in Magento BI.
+In this article, we’ll dive into what a qualitative cohort even is, why you might be interested in building this analysis, and how you can create it in MBI.

 ## What are qualitative cohorts, anyway? {#whatare}